Media in Sydney: Radio

 For 2020, the Nielsen Company estimates the Sydney radio market has 3,983,000 listeners.
 Many AM and FM government, commercial and community radio services broadcast in the Sydney area.
 The local ABC radio station is ABC Radio Sydney.
 The talkback radio genre is dominated by the perennial rivals 2GB and 2SM.
 Popular music stations include KIIS 106.5, Triple M, 2Day FM, and Nova 96.9, which generally targets people under 40.
-In the older end of the music radio market, Smooth 95.3 and Hope 103.2 target the 25 to 45 age group, while WSFM 101.7 targets the 40 to 54 age group with their Classic Hits format mostly focussing on the 70's & 80's.
+In the older end of the music radio market, Smooth 95.3 and Hope 103.2 target the 25 to 45 age group, while Gold 101.7 targets the 40 to 54 age group with their Classic Hits format mostly focussing on the 70's & 80's.
 2UE targets the over 55's.
 There are also some radio stations dedicated to sports broadcasting.
 One of these is SEN 1170, which took over 2CH's old radio licence and replaced it with a 24-hour sports format.
 Sky Sports Radio 1017 (formerly known as 2KY) and SEN Track 1539 covers all sports but they both specialise in the coverage of Horse Racing, Harness Racing and Greyhounds.
 Triple J, 2SER and FBi Radio provide a more independent, local and alternative sound.
 A number of community stations broadcast to a particular language group or local area such as 2ME, 2MM, Rete Italia, Radio Austral, Koori Radio and Radio Brisvaani.